 The audio quality of VoIP primarily depends on the speed and stability of the internet connection.
 It’s also affected by the kind of hardware that you use.
 In certain cases, there could be echoes or other noise.

 The data that’s transferred in a VoIP call is broken down into data packets that are reassembled at their final destination.
 If there is any congestion in the network, there could be a delay in transmission or improper reassembly of data packets, referred to as ‘latency’ and ‘jitter’.

 When discussing the advantages and disadvantages of VoIP, the biggest concern for most people is the stability of the internet connection.
 While it has several enhanced features, none of that’s useful if there is no reliable and steady internet connection.
 Your phone and all its features will be offline.

-The app continues to have business-friendly features with everything from auto-reply and contact organisation to chat management.
+The app continues to have business-friendly features with everything including auto-reply, working hours and contact organisation.